 Janssen Malloy LLP attorneys are experienced lawyers in employment law—both advisors and litigators.
 We practice on behalf of employers and employees in wage and hour disputes, class employment cases, workplace discrimination and harassment, and wrongful termination.
 We advise many of the large Humboldt County private employers, providing practical advice and litigation representation.

 Wage and Hour Disputes

 Our attorneys have litigated multiple complex wage and hour disputes for both plaintiffs and defendants.
 We have litigated wage and hour disputes before administrative agencies, and state and federal courts.
 In 2009, our firm was awarded the California Lawyer Attorneys of the Year (CLAY) award based upon our representation of approximately 1000 workers in a wage and hour dispute with a Humboldt County floral farm.
-We have protected multiple local businesses by providing advice regarding wage and hour laws and have provided vigorous defenses to local employers regarding wage and hour disputes.
+Our expertise in employment law has allowed us to protect multiple local businesses by providing advice regarding wage and hour laws and have provided vigorous defenses to local employers regarding wage and hour disputes.
 We appear frequently before the local administrative agency in Humboldt County regarding wage and hour disputes.

 Wage and hour disputes often involve the following issues:

 - Misclassification of employees as exempt or independent contractors

 - Unpaid meal periods and rest breaks

 - Denied reimbursements